Today’s topic is super important and so, I’m going to get right to it.

 This is one of the reasons I tell people to stay away from artificial sweeteners.

-And if you didn’t know, as sugar levels go up, so does your insulin hormone and this leads to so many health problems and diseases — diabetes, heart disease, high blood pressure, dementia and Alzheimer’s, weight gain, muscle loss, impotence, fatigue, accelerated aging of your cells, and on and on.
+And if you didn’t know, as sugar levels go up, so does your insulin hormone and this leads to so many health problems — heart problems, blood pressure problems, memory loss, weight gain, muscle loss, impotence, fatigue, accelerated aging of your cells, and on and on.

 Controlling your blood sugar is a major key to living a healthier and longer life and it’s super hard to do this if you keep eating addictive sugar every day.